Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Associating Controls Types

 Users can begin to build upon this quantified information by associating controls.
 Like the NIST functionality, security teams can add control groups, a set of controls that may help mitigate a particular risk, like ransomware.
-The first associated control group will act as a baseline for the quantified risk.
+The first associated control group will be a baseline for the quantified risk.
 As the enterprise incorporates more controls and control scores, security teams will gain insight into the progress made and how the estimated risk for ransomware changes.

 “Everybody's used to seeing a heatmap red, yellow, green, but now what we're doing is actually letting you visualize it and being able to communicate up to the board and up to the C-levels,” explained Delfin.
 Moving on from spreadsheets and heatmaps, these new additions include easy-to-understand risk visualizations that help security teams discern where money is being saved or lost and develop financially informed security and risk strategies.